ericoc/seizures.ericoc.com/readme.md

 - Brightness
 - Volume

 The data is collected on the Apple device and sent to the `/api/seizures` Django REST Framework end-point.

 ### Database

+I have stored these events in numerous different databases - migrating at least three (3) times, from MySQL, PostgreSQL, InfluxDB, and now currently Snowflake.

-As of August 2023, I have migrated to PostgreSQL (using Django QuerySets).
+In August 2023, I migrated to PostgreSQL (using Django QuerySets), but then again migrated my Django QuerySets to query a Snowflake warehouse as of February 2024.

-I hope to possibly use PostGIS, one day.

-The current PostgreSQL schema can be found at [seizures.sql](seizures.sql)
+The current Snowflake schema can be found at: [seizures.sql](seizures.sql)

-### Maps & Web
+### Map

 With latitude and longitude, I use [Leaflet](https://leafletjs.com/), in combination with [OpenStreetMap](https://www.openstreetmap.org/) to precisely map where each one of my seizures took place.

-#### Final Notes

-- The website depends upon nginx, gunicorn, Python, Django with REST Framework, along with a PostgreSQL database.
-- I am always trying to improve my Python skills, and have been trying to get comfortable with Django.
-- This project previously existed as a single-file Flask app.